Safwannn89/Software-Sales-Analysis/README.md

-# Atliq Hardware - Power BI Sales Analytics Dashboard
+# Software-Sales-Analysis-Atliq Hardware(Power BI Sales Analytics Dashboard)

 ##  Project Overview
 This Power BI dashboard was developed for Atliq Hardware to transform their sales data analysis from manual Excel processes to an automated, comprehensive business intelligence solution.